 If restarting the iPhone and a hard reset don’t help, you can try resetting your iPhone’s settings.
 This puts your software settings back to the way they were when you got your iPhone (or the latest version of your iPhone’s operating system).

-To do this, go to Settings → General → Reset.
+To do this, go to Settings -> General -> Transfer Or Reset iPhone -> Reset -> Reset All Settings.
 Choose Reset All Settings and follow the prompts on your screen.

 Back Up and Restore

 If none of these steps help, you can back up your iPhone and then restore it.
 There are a few different ways to do this, but we here at Payette Forward like to suggest doing a DFU restore.

 DFU stands for Default Firmware Update.
 If you go to a Genius Bar, this is the kind of backup and restore the Apple folks will do.
 But with a bit of help, you can do this yourself.
 Just make sure you have everything you want on your iPhone saved and backed up before you try this.
 Then, visit our article How To Put An iPhone In DFU Mode, The Apple Way for detailed instructions on what to do.